MkM630/Trustco_E_Learning/README.md

 ## Overview

-Trustco is a fictional SaaS e-learning platform designed for sales and corporate training teams.
+Trustco is a functional SaaS e-learning platform designed for sales and corporate training teams.
 It offers:

 - Intuitive course creation & delivery